 The country has a varied geography which includes the mountains of the Alps (highest point: the Zugspitze at 2,962 meters / 9,718 feet) in the south to the shores of the North Sea (Nordsee) in the north-west and the Baltic Sea (Ostsee) in the north-east.
 The uplands of central Germany which are filled with old forests and the lowlands of northern Germany are traversed by major rivers such as the Rhine, Danube and Elbe.
 Glaciers are found in the Alpine region, but these are experiencing fast deglaciation.

 Humid westerly winds dominate the climate of Germany which is temperate seasonal climate.
 The North Atlantic Drift, which is the northern extension of the Gulf Stream, restrains the climate.
 The areas of the country in the borders of the North Sea are affected by the warmer water.
 As a consequence, in the north-west and the north of Germany the climate is oceanic.
 Rainfall occurs year-round, especially in the summer.
 Winters is moderate while summers are comparitively cool, however temperatures may exceed 30 °C (86 °F).

-The east of Germany has a more continental climate.
-Here, winters can become very cold and summers very warm with frequent long dry periods.
-Central Germany and southern Germany are transition regions where the climate varies from moderately oceanic to continental.
-Most of the country is dominated by maritime and continental climates.
-The exceptions are the Alpine regions in the extreme south and to a lesser extent, some areas of the Central German Uplands which have a mountain climate, characterized by lower temperatures and greater precipitation.
+The east of Germany has a more mainland atmosphere.
+Here, winters can turn out to be extremely cool and summers warm with visit long dry periods.
+Focal Germany and southern Germany are progress areas where the atmosphere fluctuates from modestly maritime to mainland.
+A large portion of the nation is ruled by oceanic and mainland atmospheres.
+The exemptions are the Alpine locales in the extraordinary south and to a lesser degree, a few territories of the Central German Uplands which have a mountain atmosphere, portrayed by bring down temperatures and more prominent precipitation.